Quantum battery with non-Hermitian charging: Enhancement of power with symmetric charger

 Before considering the general battery Hamiltonian, let us first illustrate the effects of non-Hermiticity on the performance of the QB when the initial state is the ground state of the \(XX\) model, i.e., \(H_B\) with \(\gamma =0\) and \(\Delta =0\).
-Before proceeding to compute the maximal power produced from the battery, let us first manifest the behavior of ergotropy with time and compare it with the work output for fixed values of \(\alpha\).
-Unlike noisy scenarios, we find that the ergotropy, shown in Fig. \ref{fig:ergo_rt_pt} and the work output match for different non-zero values of \(\alpha\).

-In this scenario, when there are two sites, we obtain the following proposition on enhancement.
+Let us now analyze \(P_{\max}\) obtained from the \(\mathcal{PT}\)-symmetric and Hermitian chargers.
+In these scenarios, when there are two sites, we obtain the following proposition on enhancement due to non-hermiticity.

-\textbf{Proposition 1.} {\it The maximum power output of the battery made out of two lattice sites in the presence of $\mathcal{PT}$-symmetry charger, \(P^{\mathcal{PT}}\) is higher than that of a QB which is charged by the Hermitian Hamiltonian, when the initial state is the ground state of the \(XX\) model with $J \in [-2h, 2h-0.1]$.}
+\begin{proposition} The maximum power output of the battery made out of two lattice sites in the presence of the $\mathcal{PT}$-symmetric charger, \(P^{\mathcal{PT}}_{\max}\), is higher than that of a QB which is charged by the Hermitian Hamiltonian when the initial state is the ground state of the \(XX\) model. \end{proposition}

-\emph{Proof.} The ground state, $\ket{\psi(0)}$ as the initial state of the $XX$ model takes the form $\ket{0001}$ in the computational basis when $J \in \{ -2h, 2h-0.1 \}$.
-After evolution with local $\mathcal{PT}$-symmetric charging Hamiltonian, the evolved state at time $t$, \(|\psi(t)\rangle\) can be expressed (see Appendix) as a function of non-Hermitian parameter, \(\alpha\), and system parameters, \(J\), \(h\) and time \(t\).
+\begin{proof} The ground state, $\ket{\psi(0)}$ as the initial state of the $XX$ model takes the form $\ket{0001}$ in the computational basis when $J \in \{ -2h, 2h-0.1 \}$.
+After evolution with the local $\mathcal{PT}$-symmetric charging Hamiltonian, the evolved state at time $t$, \(|\psi(t)\rangle\), can be expressed (see Appendix) as a function of the non-Hermitian parameter, \(\alpha_i\), and system parameters, \(J\), \(h\) and time \(t\).
 We can then straightforwardly compute the maximal power both for Hermitian and non-Hermitian cases (see Appendix for the expressions).
-To prove the enhancement due to non-Hermitian charger, we consider the quantity, called as the difference in maximum power between non-Hermitian and Hermitian domains, given by
+To prove the enhancement due to the non-Hermitian charger, we consider the quantity, called the difference in maximum power between non-Hermitian and Hermitian domains, given by